shettynitis/LLM_LegalDocSummarization/README.md

 1. Identify relevant documents from a repository
 2. Automatically generate accurate, concise summaries

-Our project is similar to existing ML-based legal software like Kira Systems and Casetext that tackles contract review and search.
+Our project is similar to existing ML-based legal software like Kira Systems and Casetext that tackles contract/case judgement review and search.

 **Business Metrics**
 * Time Saved: Fewer hours spent summarizing.